exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Graduation routing

-Remember to follow our routing advice from the [introduction](/guides/intro/#graduation-routing).
+Remember to follow our routing advice from [Introduction to Graduation](https://exponential-idle-guides.netlify.app/guides/intro-to-grad/#graduation-routing).

 The graduation route for these theories.